Acerola, also called Barbados cherry, is a red-colored fruit renowned and appreciated for its high levels of vitamin C.

 Health benefits of acerola

-So acerola is both a tonic and restructuring agent for our bodies.
+Acerola is both a tonic and a restructuring agent for our bodies.
 It increases muscle tone and overall vigor of our body.

-But other vitamins present are vitamins B6, B1 and A which all take part in protecting our health and reinforcing our body’s immune system.
+Other vitamins present include vitamins B6, B1 and A. Each of these take part in protecting our health and reinforce our body’s immune system.

-Acerola can be ingested either directly as a fruit, in a gelcap or tab.
+You can eat Acerola either directly as a fruit, or swallow it as a gelcap or tab.

 - Read also: Natural remedies to be in great shape in winter.